Rosalie Faye Willow - WyoToday.com

 Rosalie is survived by her mother, Cheryl Santillanes; father, Wesley Willow, Sr.; companion, Lionel Quiver; children, Benito Loneman, Jr., Ashanti Loneman, LaCrea Loneman, Latya Willow, Salina Quiver, Dexter Quiver; sisters, Leta Santillanes, Mary Willow, Theresa Willow, Colleen Willow, April Willow; and brother, Joseph Willow.

-She is preceded in death by her beloved brother, Wesly Willow Jr.; nephew, Tyrain Wanstall; grandparents, Olive & Evelyne Willow, Winifred Armour & Joseph Santillanes.
+She is preceded in death by her beloved brother, Wesley Willow Jr.; nephew, Tyrain Wanstall; grandparents, Olive & Evelyne Willow, Winifred Armour & Joseph Santillanes.